Home » About The Fiona Project

 The Fiona Project began as a dream, literally.

-(Welcome Home) Fiona songwriter and The Fiona Project founder, Asha Lightbearer, says,
+(Welcome Home) Fiona songwriter and founder of The Fiona Project, Asha Lightbearer, says,

 “I was dreaming; and I heard the chorus of (Welcome home) Fiona and saw a little girl holding her daddy’s fingers as she learned to walk.
 I could clearly see her little plaid dress and tights and how delicate and innocent she was.
 I could hear her song in my mind, “Welcome home, Fiona… the renegade.”
 I didn’t understand what a tiny and trusting little girl had to do with “a renegade”, but I didn’t question.
 I knew there was something important in this dream and it was mine to do.
 I woke up and ran to my piano to scribble down the words and capture what I’d heard.